-As a proper sendoff to summer, we are offering a tummy tuck special from Labor Day through the end of October.
-Book your complimentary consultation during the promotional period and plan on surgery by the end of January.
+We have extended the tummy tuck special through the end of November.
+Book your complimentary consultation during the promotional period and plan on surgery by the end of February.

 The $7000 special pricing includes a standard tummy tuck (abdominoplasty) at an accredited ambulatory surgery center, general anesthesia under the care of a board certified anesthesiologist, injection of a long-acting pain medication during the procedure for post-op comfort, abdominal binder, follow-up appointments, and tube of scar gel beginning at 3 weeks post-op to promote optimal scar healing.